-Follow us on networks
+Follow us on social networks

-🩸 How much menstrual flow is normal?
+🩸 What amount of menstrual flow is normal?

-normal rule odor color
+normal period odor color

-The smell, texture and amount of menstrual flow: what is normal?
+The smell, texture, and amount of menstrual flow: what is normal?

 What is a menstrual period?

-What does the period smell like?
+What does period smell like?

 When your period smells bad